jezcope/idcc17-library-carpentry/paper.md

 We need:

 - People willing to organise and run Library Carpentry courses
-- Library Carpentry instructors, both experienced and fresh (Software or Data Carpentry instructor certification is helpful but not required at this stage)
+- Library Carpentry instructors, both experienced and fresh:
+  Software or Data Carpentry instructor certification is helpful but not required at this stage
 - Technical experts and librarians to contribute
 - Use cases for the application software skills in libraries.
   Library Carpentry lessons and exerices reflect the library practice we know of.
   The more potential use cases you tell us about, the better Library Carpentry can reflect the diversity of modern librarianship.

 If you would like to contribute, you can: